 Will you take the five-acts-of-generosity-a-day practice challenge?
 Tell us what you discovered in the process, please.

-© Copyright 2011 by Ker Cleary, LPC, therapist in Eugene, Oregon.
+© Copyright 2011 by Ker Cleary, LPC.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.